Having chocolate in breakfast can be good for health

-chocolate, is a dream come true for most of us.
+Waking up to a heavenly dish, predominated by chocolate, especially on Chocolate Day, is a dream come true for most of us.
+Valentine's Day is almost here and we are all looking to celebrate it with our loved one.
 But we steer away from such indulgences to cut extra calories.
 With the world striving towards a more cautious and conscious attitude in line with fitness and health, eating chocolate for breakfast is not what is considered healthy.
 However, various studies point out the advantages of eating dark chocolate - be it as a mood lifter, improvement of heart function or a source of antioxidants.
 You can actually eat chocolates everyday considering you choose the right type and the right portion.

 A recent study conducted by Syracuse University states that the consumption of chocolate on a daily basis, especially for breakfast is good for you.
 Every morning, we require a healthy start to the day that induces us to undertake the challenges that the day puts forth.
 We require strength and our brain must be vigilant enough to break away from the hindrances.
 That is exactly what starting the day with chocolate does.
 Chocolate has the ability to improve cognitive functioning.